 Located between Cirencester and Tetbury, Rodmarton Manor is a fine example of an Arts and Crafts manor house, with over 150 different species of snowdrops sprouting in its eight-acre gardens — the main ones bursting into bloom every February.

-The gardens at Rodmarton Manor are open for snowdrop season every Wednesday and Saturday from Saturday 1 to Wednesday 19 February 2025, welcoming visitors from 1.30pm.
-It's also taking bookings for private group tours this year, too.
+The eight acre gardens at Rodmarton Manor are expected to be open for snowdrop season every Wednesday and Saturday in February 2026, welcoming visitors from 1.30pm.

 Snowdrops at Cotswold Farm Gardens